Direct Telemetry Access: Direct Telemetry Access Overview

-In this paper, we present Direct Telemetry Access (DTA), an efficient telemetry collection protocol.
-DTA leverages \emph{translators}, which are the ToR switches adjacent to the collectors.
-Translators receive telemetry data from \emph{reporters} (i.e., switches exporting telemetry data), encapsulated in our custom protocol.
-They then aggregate and batch the reports and use standard RDMA calls to write them directly into queryable data structures in the collectors' memory.
-This way, translators reduce the amount of data written and the number of RDMA writes, act as a single RDMA writer to each collector, and eliminate the CPU overheads of ingesting and processing the data.
-Figure~\ref{fig:dta_architecture_overview} shows an overview of DTA.
+DTA leverages \emph{translators}, which are the last-hop switches adjacent to the collectors.
+Translators receive telemetry data from \emph{reporters} (i.e., switches exporting telemetry data), encapsulated in our lightweight custom protocol.
+They then aggregate and batch the reports and use standard RDMA calls to write them directly into queryable data structures in the collectors' memory (Figure~\ref{fig:dta_architecture_overview}).
+In the following, we discuss how, \mbox{with this architecture, we meet the goals set above.}